 Worldwide IoT Patent Applications and Grants for Past 10 Years

 Honeywell Stakes a Claim

 Honeywell announced that they’ve partnered with Swedish SKF industrial bearings and lubricants company to develop an Industrial Internet of Things (IIoT) platform.
 The initiative hopes to create a digital program to analyze large quantities of plant machinery data in order to better determine where manufacturing inefficiencies exist.
 By collecting big data on operating equipment, the project hopes to eliminate wasted and lost time in industrial manufacturing.

-Taking a look at SKF’s patent portfolio, one can see that their specialty is certainly in the production and invention of industrial components.
+Taking a look at SKF’s patent portfolio, one can see that its specialty is certainly in the production and invention of industrial components.
 SKF’s background developing the nuts and bolts of industrial systems will be crucial in understanding the necessary concerns of operating manufacturing plants and enterprise systems.

 SKF Top 10 CPC Classifications- Granted Patents